levskaya/eschersketch/notes.md

 # Eschersketch Notes

 ## MVP
-- polygon tool
-- bezier tool
-- arc tool?
+- refactor to be hackable later...
+- gridsize nx,ny limit to some max so as not to crash browser...
 - rosette groups UI and identity (no trafo)
-- gridsize nx,ny limit to some max so as not to crash browser...
 - tile png export
 - tile svg export (clipping) if easy... later if hard
-- refactor to be hackable later...
 - touch events if not insane

 later...
+- arc tool?
 - UI improvement
 - frieze groups
 - color-rot wallpaper groups?